Oghma-Infinium/Ascensio/README.md

 #### Optional Addons
 - **(OPTIONAL)** For those of you that prefer Patrician ENB instead of Rudy ENB, there is an optional profile I included that allows you to switch to Patrician ENB.

-- **(OPTIONAL)** If you do not wish to use the `Emperor Version` of Patrician ENB, the `Normal Version` is included that you may tick on under the `ENB Files` Separator.
+- **(OPTIONAL)** If you do not wish to use the `Emperor Version` of Patrician ENB, the `Normal Version` is included that you may tick on under the `ENB Files` separator.

-- **(OPTIONAL)** There is a custom Insects Begone patch that removes all insects from the game that you may tick on.
-Additionally, there is a mod that removes insect meshes such as insect trophies from Hearthfires, egg sacs, spiderwebs, etc that you may tick on for good measure
+- **(OPTIONAL)** At the bottom of the left pane in MO2, there is an `Insects Begone` separator you can expand.
+Here you can enable a custom Insects Begone patch that removes all insects from the game.
+Additionally, there is a mod that removes insect meshes such as insect trophies from Hearthfires, egg sacs, spiderwebs, etc that you may tick on for good measure.

+- **(OPTIONAL)** At the bottom of the left pane in MO2, there is an `Ultrawide Patches` separator you can expand.
+Here you can enable the respective widescreen fixes for your monitor if needed.

-- **(OPTIONAL)** If you're struggling with performance, or think you might struggle, then tick on the `Ascensio - Performance DynDOLOD Output` first, then disable the original DynDOLOD Output.
-If you use this addon on, please make sure it is on a fresh save.
+- **(OPTIONAL)** At the bottom of the left pane in MO2, there is a `Performance Options` separator you can expand.
+If you're struggling with performance, then feel free to tick on the `Ascensio - Performance DynDOLOD Output` mod first and the `Perf Synthesis Output` for the ENB Profile you're using.
+Finally, disable the original DynDOLOD Output and the original Synthesis Output.

-After you have picked your preferred ENB Profile, click the run button next to the "Play Ascensio" Executable in MO2.
+After you have picked your preferred ENB profile and gone through the optionals, click the run button next to the "Play Ascensio" Executable in MO2.
 You are now free to play, have fun!

 ## Updating the modlist

-Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Ascensio/blob/main/CHANGELOG.md) and back up your saves.
+Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Ascensio/blob/main/CHANGELOG.md).
 You may need to start a new game after certain updates.

 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite existing modlist` button.
+Simply make sure your install/downloads paths are the same wihtin Wabbajack and tick on the `overwrite installation` button.

 **Note**: Any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.